 Don’t chase guidebooks, other pilgrims or somebody’s itinerary (even if it’s our itinerary, it’s just a suggestion), follow your pace, take as much time as you need (or have) to complete the Camino.
 The walk is long with some tough stages to arrive in Santiago healthy and on your feet is more important than to arrive there earlier than…

 If you stay in albergues for donation, eat their food, drink their wine etc. please, don’t be disrespectful and leave donation accordingly to what you got.
 It’s not cool to stay in a place, use the facilities, eat and drink and then leave 1 Euro and be super excited about your cheap stay.
 Nowadays many pilgrims see donation places as a cheap accommodation option that you don’t have to pay for or leave almost nothing.
 It’s a shame that pilgrims don’t respect people that offer them their hospitality.
-If you get bed, hot shower, wi-fi, food and wine consider contributing an appropriate amount, one day there might be no albergues for donation on the Camino at all.
+If you get a bed, hot shower, wi-fi, food, and wine consider contributing an appropriate amount, one day there might be no albergues for donation on the Camino at all.
 To calculate how much; add up prices that you usually pay for albergues, dinner, breakfast etc. and you’ll get an estimated amount.

-Don’t leave valuables (money, phone, GoPro etc.) unattended on your bed, in a backpack, laying around etc. we were warned in Irún about some cases of theft on the Camino.
+Don’t leave valuables (money, phone, GoPro, etc.) unattended on your bed, in a backpack, laying around we were warned in Irún about some cases of theft on the Camino.
 It can happen on any route not only on the Northern Way.
-We personally never had bad experience but we always take our stuff with or lock it in lockers (if they are available).
+We personally never had a bad experience but we always take our stuff with or lock it in lockers (if they are available).
 It’s very handy to have a pouch or a small foldable backpack to take valuables with.

 Travel insurance for the Northern Way

-Walking like any other outdoor activity involves a risk of getting injury or losing some of the gear.
-It’s always recommended to have a travel insurance when you go away.
+Walking like any other outdoor activity involves a risk of getting an injury or losing some of the gear.
+It’s always recommended to have travel insurance when you go away.
 The Camino del Norte is not an exclusion though it’s not a high altitude wild hike through remote areas it’s still a physically challenging experience with many ascends and descends on the way and injuries are quite frequent.
 Make sure you will be able to get medical assistance any time you need.
 Travel insurance is quite handy in case of a gear loss or device break down.
 It makes the walk less stressful when you know you’re covered in case of any unpredictable emergencies.
-Enjoy the Camino and let your insurance company worry about you and your stuff.
+Enjoy the Camino and let your insurance company worry about you and your staff.